cognitedata/cdp-spark-datasource/README.md

 You can also request aggregated data by filtering by aggregation and granularity.

-`aggregation`: Numerical data points can be aggregated before they are retrieved from CDP.
+`aggregation`: Numerical data points can be aggregated before they are retrieved from CDF.
 This allows for faster queries by reducing the amount of data transferred.
 You can aggregate data points by specifying one or more aggregates (e.g. average, minimum, maximum) as well as the time granularity over which the aggregates should be applied (e.g. "1h" for one hour).